Category Archives: 2022 Films

 I was immediately immersed in the film and instantly wanted to champion happiness for Ada.

-I can’t say the same for the role of Claudia.
-At the risk of merely being a throwaway role as the heavy, Huppert, whom I adore in films like Amour (2012) and Elle (2016) instead brings her from a full-on bitch to a sympathetic character.
+I can’t say the same for Claudia’s role.
+At the risk of merely being a throwaway role as the heavy, Huppert, whom I adore in films like Amour (2012) and Elle (2016), instead brings her from a full-on bitch to a sympathetic character.

 Huppert is one of the greatest actresses in the world and can and has made the most despicable characters worthy.
 That’s tough to do.

-I secretly enjoyed this heartbreak only because I was never convinced Ava belonged in that hoity-toity world on an everyday basis.
+I secretly enjoyed this heartbreak only because I was never convinced Ava truly belonged in that world daily.

 True to form, the filmmakers teeter towards a setup between Ava and regular, beer-drinking, local friend Archie (Jason Isaacs).

-Box-office receipts will likely decide if Mrs. Harris Goes to Paris (2022) gets a sequel.
-But, I’ll be keen to follow this richly drawn character as she lands in New York City or other interesting geographies.
+Box-office receipts will likely determine whether Mrs. Harris Goes to Paris (2022) receives a sequel.
+But I’ll be keen to follow this richly drawn character as she lands in New York City or other interesting geographies.

 Oscar Nominations: Best Costume Design